Furnace Repair Checklist

 - Insert the new filter with the arrow facing toward the heater to avoid damage.

-Flat filters should be replaced monthly, while pleated filters should last somewhere in the vicinity of three months.
-You can also use a washable filter that you can use for about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to replace your filter more frequently.

 To make the procedure easier in the future, write with a permanent writing tool on your heater outside or ductwork to list the airflow direction and filter size.

 Commonly known as drain pans, condensate pans hold water your heater pulls from the air.

 If water is leaking from within your heating system or its pan has standing water in it, try these steps.